zenrocklabs/zenrock-validators/README.md

 ### Fund the Validator's account

 Transfer tokens to the validator's address.
-As per the note, contact the Zenrock team, in order to requests funds
+As per the note, contact the Zenrock team, in order to request funds.

 ### Create the validator